htrc/HTRC-Tools-PairtreeToText/README.md

     *                         for example for a volume ID mdp.39015039688257, the corresponding volume ZIP file is:<br>
     *                         [pairtreeRootPath]/mdp/pairtree_root/39/01/50/39/68/82/57/39015039688257/39015039688257.zip
     * @param isCleanId True if `htid` represents a 'clean' ID, False otherwise (assumed False if missing)
-    * @return A pair representing the volume and its textual content */ def pairtreeToText(htid: String, pairtreeRootPath: File, isCleanId: Boolean = false): (PairtreeDocument, String)
+    * @return A pair representing the volume and its textual content wrapped in Success, or Failure if an error occurred */ def pairtreeToText(htid: String, pairtreeRootPath: File, isCleanId: Boolean = false): Try[(PairtreeDocument, String)]

   /**
     * Retrieve the correct page sequence from METS